 He enlisted in the Army in November 1995 as an infantryman, but volunteered for Special Forces training.
 He rose through the ranks as an enlisted soldier and had been deployed several times to Iraq and Saudi Arabia.

 He was accepted into the warrant officer corps in November 2012.

 Gov. Jack Markell ordered United States and Delaware flags be flown at half-staff in Mullen's honor until Friday, June 7.

-Page 2 of 2 - "Our hearts break for his family and, on behalf of our state, we offer them our deepest gratitude and sympathy," Markell said.
+"Our hearts break for his family and, on behalf of our state, we offer them our deepest gratitude and sympathy," Markell said.